ethering/basespace-help/_docs/articles/descriptive/icredits-and-billing.md

 <p><small><sup>4</sup> Professional and Enterprise subscription accounts are billed monthly.
 Promotional iCredits are valid as long as the subscription is current; subscription renewals are not granted additional iCredits.
 Promotional and billable iCredit usage is reflected in the dashboard and the monthly invoice.</small><p>

+###iCredit Usage

+The BaseSpace Sequence Hub dashboard displays your iCredit usage for the current billing period.

+{% screenshot /images/articles/icredits-dashboard.png %}

+Click **Details** to view the usage history report.

+{% screenshot /images/articles/icredits-usage-report.png %}

+For more information about usage reports and instructions for downloading detailed reports, see [Generate Usage Reports](/articles/tutorials/generate-usage-reports).

 ###Storage
 -----
 All accounts include a 1 TB<sup>*</sup> storage allowance.
 Professional and Enterprise accounts are invoiced monthly for storage over 1 TB, at a rate of 0.03 iCredits per GB month.